 Reinforced concrete can be a highly durable structural material requiring little or no maintenance.
 However, it is now recognised that without correct design, mixing, placement and curing, the durability of reinforced concrete may be impaired.
-Further protection should be provided immediately after construction, if durability is to be achieved.
+Further protection should be provided immediately after construction if durability is to be achieved.
 Steel reinforcement in well-designed concrete structures is protected from corrosion by the passivating effect of the highly alkaline concrete cover.
-Concrete decay can arise from failure of the “passivating effect”.
+Concrete decay can arise from the failure of the “passivating effect”.

 Neutralisation of the alkaline layer around the steel by the reaction with carbon dioxide causes carbonation of the concrete cover and results in loss of alkalinity.
 Loss of alkalinity at the interface between concrete and reinforcement is generally associated with:

 Inadequate curing of the concrete.
 Poor compaction of the concrete.
 Permeable cover allows the penetration of carbon dioxide which reacts with the free lime to produce mildly acidic carbonates.

 Chlorides attack the reinforcing steel through electrolytic action producing black coloured rust.
 In dense high strength concrete, a significant loss of the reinforcing bar can take place without the normal visible signs of disruption to the concrete cover, such as spalling.

 Cracking may be caused by the formation of an expansive gel through the reaction of alkali with reactive silica, usually caused by high levels of alkalis in permanently wet concrete.

 Concrete containing high alumina cement with high water-cement ratio will often suffer conversion, a progressive degradation of the hardened cement paste.

 In both HAC conversion and alkali silica reaction, there is no known cure or treatment.
 Any patch repairs and external protective treatment can only delay the inevitable decay.